e-c-k-e-r/vall-e/docs/models.md

 The wide support for various backends is solely while I try and figure out which is the "best" for a core foundation model.

-### `models/arch/bitnet.py`

-This script modifies modules of BitNet to play nicely with my existing code.

 ### `models/arch/llama.py`

-This script modifies modules of LLaMA provided through `transformers`.
+This script contains its own copy of the LLaMA provided through `transformers` with its own modifications and independence from any updates that may break it.

 A bulk of it pertains to modifying `LlamaAttention` and detecting available attention mechanisms, allowing for using different attention mechanisms:
 * `torch.nn.functional.scaled_dot_product_attention`-based attention:
   * `math`: torch's SDPA's `math` kernel
   * `mem_efficient`: torch's SDPA's memory efficient (`xformers` adjacent) kernel
   * `cudnn`: torch's SDPA's `cudnn` kernel
-  * `flash`: torch's SDPA's flash attention kernel
+  * `flash_(sdpa)`: torch's SDPA's flash attention kernel
 * internal implementations of external attention backends:
   * `xformers`: [facebookresearch/xformers](https://github.com/facebookresearch/xformers/)'s memory efficient attention
   * `flash_attn`: uses the available `flash_attn` package (including `flash_attn==1.0.9` through a funny wrapper)